10 Best Wire Cutters of 2023 – Top Picks & Reviews

 More wire-tools you should look into:

-For most purposes, we liked the IRWIN VISE-GRIP 2078309 wire cutters.
+For most purposes, our pick for the best wire cutters is the IRWIN VISE-GRIP 2078309 wire cutters.
 They are incredibly versatile and can do just about everything.
 The handles are also very comfortable, and they are quite durable overall.
 There are very few problems with these wire cutters, which is why we recommend them so highly.

 If you need a very cheap pair of cutters for whatever reason, we like the DOWELL 10-22 AWG wire stripper cutters.
 They are ideal for homeowners who just want a pair to have around the house.
 The handle is very ergonomic, and they are not expensive in the least.